thumbmarkjs/thumbmarkjs/technical_details.md

 And to do this, you just need the `componentInterface` and the `includeComponent` function by importing them from `../../factory`.

+The last thing to do is include the newly added file into `./components/index.ts`

 ## What the factory.ts does

 The purpose of the `factory.ts` is to implement the common interfaces for the fingerprint component functions and keep a list of all the components that are included.